Simon Andrews, Composer, and This Worldes Joie

 Simon shares that Christmas music is fun to write.
 Because the audience knows the season’s traditions and story, the composer does need not to use subtext to teach the background for the message.
 When asked if he regards either the text or the notes as more important than the other, Simon responded that, ideally, if a composer has done his job well, one should not be able to separate text from notes, and vice versa.

-This Worldes Joie was originally commissioned by the Harrisburg Choral Society for performance in a concert hall with full orchestra.
-A scheduled performance at Highland Presbyterian Church will utilize brass, percussion, and organ.
-Simon Andrews will be conducting.
+This Worldes Joie was originally commissioned by the Harrisburg (PA) Choral Society for performance in a concert hall with full orchestra.
+A performance at Highland Presbyterian Church, Lancaster, PA utilized brass, percussion, and organ with Simon Andrews conducting.

 For more information about this delightful composer, please visit: simonwandrews.com